julesjazz/grapefruitlab/content/print/pity-fear.md

 **Mia:**
 Oh shit, I guess she has a type!
 My ex married a farm boy…

 Sorry, where were we?
 Oh, a “Hero” is also a submarine sandwich, right?
-Get this.
-Wikipedia has a whole list of Sandwiches.
-Like a whole page just for that.
-But then there’s a disclaimer at the top that it *might* not be a “complete” list.
-It’s like… American sub, and Beef on Weck, and… There’s a Manwich in the middle…

-**Josie:**
-“See also grinder” — if you want some real Meatballs, am I right?

-**Mia:**
-I’m vegetarian.

-**Josie:**
-Sounds gay.
-Get this girl a fish taco!

-**Mia:**
-Actually… Have you eaten?
+Have you eaten?
 We should order something.

 **Josie:**
 I’d crush a sando.
 Does your audience want anything?